The Walking Dead: Daryl Dixon: Development

 The series was announced in September 2020 by Angela Kang and Scott M. Gimple.
 Reedus and McBride signed on to reprise their respective roles from the television series.

 In April 2022, McBride exited the series due to logistical reasons as the show was set to film in mid-2022 in Europe and it wasn't possible for McBride to be with the show with this setup.
 The series was reworked as a sole Daryl project.
 Days later, Kang had left the role of showrunner and was replaced by David Zabel.
 The deal had reportedly been sealed in recent weeks before McBride's exit from the show.
 In October, the series was given the title Daryl Dixon.
 In January 2023, it was announced that the series would be titled The Walking Dead: Daryl Dixon and premiere later in 2023.

+In July 2023, ahead of the first season's release, the series was renewed for a second season.
+The second season has the subtitle of The Book of Carol.
+A third season was in development by February 2024.
+In July 2024, the series was renewed for a third season.
+Unlike the first two seasons, it was produced and set in Spain.
+On July 25, 2025, the series was renewed for a fourth and final season, which will consist of eight episodes.

 Writing

 In September 2020, Kang was hired as showrunner after she had helmed the final three seasons of The Walking Dead.

-In April 2022, Kang had stepped down due to other commitments and Zabel had taken the role, scripts were already being written by this time, but needed to be reworked following McBride's departure.
+In April 2022, Kang stepped down due to other commitments and Zabel took the role.
+Scripts were already being written by this time but needed to be reworked following McBride's departure.
 In September, in an interview with Entertainment Weekly, Reedus explained that the series would be going an opposite direction from the main series having it being a completely different story from what we have already seen with Daryl.
 The following month, Reedus said that there would be familiar faces from the main series in the spin-off.